Call for Researchers and Practitioners

 We encourage submissions that bridge research and practice and that operate across layers of the Solidarity Stack.

-1. AI Supply Chains and Labor
+1. AI Supply Chains, Funding, and Labor

-- Data annotators, moderators, and invisible labor
+- Data annotators, moderators, and other forms of invisible labor

 2. Cooperative Cloud, Data, and Model Governance

-- Cooperative or municipal data centers
+- Cooperative, municipal, or public data centers and data cooperatives

 - Interoperability and federation across regions